Reading Time: 6 mins.

 Reasons for you to choose the CI/CD Pipelining:

-The implementation of the CI/CD pipelining helps in numerous ways including, the facility to enable the developers to stay focused on writing better code rather sparing time for some unplanned work.
-Everything is open and visible to the teams and product stakeholders that ensures the ease of access for the concerned developers, QA team and product stakeholders.
+The implementation of the CI/CD pipelining helps in numerous ways including, the facility to enable the developers to stay focused on writing better code rather than sparing time for some unplanned work.
+Everything is open and visible to the teams and product stakeholders that ensures ease of access for the concerned developers, QA team and product stakeholders.
 This confirms that the artifacts (with the inclusion of code changes) are stored and ready to validate at any time.
 Again, this facility taps the capability to roll back to the stable version at the time of any potential threats.
-Further, the integrated feedback loops fosters experimentation and learning for the involved organization.
+Further, the integrated feedback loops foster experimentation and learning for the involved organization.
 The primary benefits of the CI/CD pipelining will include the following three things.

 Any manual practice and trigger is error-prone and making automation possible at every juncture is important to safeguard the accuracy during the software development life cycle.
 Yet, how one the team possibly sure that all the automated steps are executed according to the business requirements and this is where the ability to keep track of the automated process via CI/CD tools comes to the rescue.

 Best Practices to Follow for Effective CI/CD Implementation:

 The CI/CD pipeline is a set of practices in Agile methodology that aims to promote automation at all possible stages of the SDLC process.
 According to a research company, Statista, 91% of organizations are using Agile methodology, and 88%, practising Continuous Integration and Continuous Deployment as of early 2018.
 Several other firms which are primarily software-centric have started using this CI/CD in their business practices.
 The ability to release software updates more readily and frequently and thereby, increasing the project’s velocity forms the primary reason for this pipeline’s tremendous adoption rate.